- The Scholarly Letter

 For the first time, the Sunday Read has been co-written from start to finish by both The Critic and The Tatler.
 Rather than the usual process of writing, editing, and providing feedback, this piece is a true collaboration: equal in effort and thought.
 It has taken significant time to put together, but it has also been one of the most enjoyable Sunday Reads we’ve worked on.

-Kafka’s work invites endless interpretations, but as two people who see the world through the lens of knowledge and research, we couldn’t help but read it as a scathing critique of knowledge itself.
+Kafka’s work invites endless interpretations, but as two people who see the world through the lens of knowledge and research, we couldn’t help but read one particular story - the focus of this essay - as a scathing critique of knowledge itself.
 It made us reflect on how easily researchers fall into the trap of being dogmatic (excuse the pun) within their intellectual frameworks among many other questions.

 That said, rather than offering a clear-cut lesson, Kafka’s story serves as a provocation - an invitation to challenge the ways we think about research.
 And that, after all, is precisely why we write the Sunday Read.